-2.3.4 This Licensing Authority will consider this licensing objective on a case by case basis.

-- 2.3.5 This Licensing Authority will also make itself aware of the Codes of Practice that the Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos. - 2.3.6 This Licensing Authority will also ensure that, where category C or above [see Appendix 2 for an explanation of the categories] machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.

-These considerations will apply to premises including buildings where multiple premises licences are applicable.

-2.37 Betting Machines (machines on a shop floor where customer can place a bet without having to visit the counter, not to be confused with fixed odds betting machines or amusement with prizes machines).
+- 2.1.3.3 2.3.3 As regards the term "vulnerable persons", this Licensing Authority will, for regulatory purposes, assume that this group includes people who: - gamble more than they want to; - gamble beyond their means; and - may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs. - 2.1.3.4 2.3.4 This Licensing Authority will consider this licensing objective on a case by case basis. - 2.1.3.5 2.3.5 This Licensing Authority will also make itself aware of the Codes of Practice that the - 2.1.3.6 Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos. - 2.1.3.7 2.3.6 This Licensing Authority will also ensure that, where category C or above [see Appendix 2 for an explanation of the categories] machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 2.1.3.8 These considerations will apply to premises including buildings where multiple premises licences are applicable. - 2.1.3.9 2.37 Betting Machines (machines on a shop floor where customer can place a bet without having to visit the counter, not to be confused with fixed odds betting machines or amusement with prizes machines).
 While the authority has discretion as to the number, nature and circumstances of the use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
 This authority will consider limiting the number of machines only where there is clear evidence that such machines have been, or are likely to be, used in breach of the licensing objectives.
 Where there is such evidence this authority may consider, when reviewing the licence, the ability of staff to monitor the use of such machines from the counter.

-2.38 This Licensing Authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+2.1.3.112.1.3.10 2.38 This Licensing Authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
 As per the Gambling Commission's Guidance, this Licensing Authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.

-3. Responsible Authorities
+3 3.
+Responsible Authorities

-3.1 The responsible authorities, being public bodies to be notified of applications and who are entitled to make representations to the Licensing Authority pursuant to the licensing objectives, for the purposes of the Act are:

-- 1. The Gambling Commission - 2.
+- 3.1 The responsible authorities, being public bodies to be notified of applications and who are entitled to make representations to the Licensing Authority pursuant to the licensing objectives, for the purposes of the Act are: - 1.
+The Gambling Commission - 2.
 Hertfordshire Constabulary - 3.
 Hertfordshire Fire and Rescue Service - 4.
 Head of Development Management, Planning Dept, Three Rivers District Council - 5.
 Environmental Health Residential Standards Team, Three Rivers District Council - 6.
 Enforcing Authority: Health & Safety at Work etc. Act 1974 - 7.
 Hertfordshire Safeguarding Children Board - 8.
-HM Revenues and Customs - 9.
-The Licensing Authority for Three Rivers District.
+HM Revenues and Customs